 - How did your parents (or their primary carer as a child) make you feel special or valued?

-These two questions will tell you how they learned to experience feeling important, and this is likely their current attachment language.
+These two questions will tell you how they learned to experience feeling important, which is likely their current love language.

 Did their parents hold them (touch)?

 Did they give them a lot of dedicated attention (quality time)?

 Did they do special acts for them (acts of service)?

 It’s not what the parents (or primary carer) did for them; it’s what impact it had.
 What made them feel special.